-On August 17, 2010, the Court issued an amended judgment in Gill and granted the parties' joint request for a stay pending appeal.
-(Docket No. 74.)
-On August 9, 2010, Representative Smith, in his capacity as ranking minority member of the House Judiciary Committee, sent a letter to the Attorney General asking whether he intended to appeal both this case and Massachusetts.
+On August 12, 2010, the Court issued a judgment in this case.
+(Docket No. 63.)
+On August 24, the Court granted the parties' joint request for a stay pending appeal.
+(Docket No. 66.)
+Thus, the government has until October 12, 2010, to file a notice of appeal.
+On August 9, 2010, Representative Smith, in his capacity as ranking minority member of the House Judiciary Committee, sent a letter to the Attorney General asking whether he intended to appeal both this case and Gill.
 (Motion Exhibit 1.)
 Such notice to Congressional leadership, including Representative Smith, is required under 28 U.S.C. § 530D.
 The DOJ responded in a letter dated September 3, 2010, noting that it had not yet decided whether to appeal the case.
 (Motion Exhibit 2.)
 The letter also claims that if the DOJ decides not to appeal, it will give notice to Congressional leadership, pursuant to § 530D.
 Section 530D, however, requires timely notice so that Congress can intervene to defend a law and appeal an adverse decision if the DOJ refuses to.
 28 U.S.C. § 530D(a)(2)(b)(2).
 Under any reasonable reading of the statute, the DOJ's opportunity to give timely notice has long-since expired, since a notice of appeal must be filed by October 18, 2010, and Congress is now out of session.